robustness-gym/summvis/README.md

 #### Option 1: Load the jsonl file directly

-The disadvantage of this approach is that all computations are performed in realtime.
+The disadvantage of this approach is that all computations are performed in real-time.
 This is particularly expensive for semantic similarity, which uses a Transformer model.
 At a result, each example will be slow to load (~5-15 seconds on a Macbook Pro).

 1. Place the jsonl file in the `data` directory.
 Note that the file must be named with a `.jsonl` extension.